The 45th Annual International Trumpet Guild Conference

 Marie Speziale, Professor Emerita of Trumpet and Chair of the Brass Department at the Shepherd School of Music at Rice University, is acknowledged as the first woman trumpeter in a major symphony orchestra.
-Ms. Speziale retired in 1996 after having served as its Associate Principal Trumpet for thirty-two years (1964-1996).
+Ms. Speziale retired in 1996 after having served as Associate Principal Trumpet of the Cincinnati Symphony for thirty-two years (1964-1996).
 A graduate of the College-Conservatory of Music in Cincinnati, Ms. Speziale studied with Robert Price, Robert Braunagel, Eugene Blee and Arnold Jacobs.

 Since retiring from the orchestra, she has remained active as a performer, teacher and clinician.
-She has served as Visiting Principal, Associate Principal and Second Trumpet of the St. Louis Symphony Orchestra, including their European tour, Carnegie Hall concerts and recording of Beethoven’s Symphony No. 5.
-She has toured with DIVA (the women’s jazz band) and the Florida Symphony Orchestra.
+She served as Visiting Principal, Associate Principal and Second Trumpet of the St. Louis Symphony Orchestra, including their European tour, Carnegie Hall concerts and recordings.
+She toured with DIVA (the women’s jazz band) and the Florida Symphony Orchestra.
 She has also performed with the Colorado Symphony Orchestra and the Louisiana Philharmonic.
-She performed with the Monarch Brass Quintet and Monarch Brass Ensemble, which she also conducted at the 1997 International Women’s Brass Conference.
-She has flown to California to do studio recordings for the television series Star Trek: Voyager, at Paramount and 20th Century Fox studios.
+She performed with the Monarch Brass Quintet and Monarch Brass Ensemble, which she also conducted at the 1997 and 2014 International Women’s Brass Conferences, and at the 2015 ITG Conference.
+She recorded for the Star Trek TV Series: Voyager and Deep Space Nine, at Paramount and 20th Century Fox studios.
+In 1999, she was one of six Americans (and the only woman among the Americans) to be invited by the Tokyo International Music Festival to perform in its first Super World Orchestra.

-Ms. Speziale has been active as a clinician, a participant in numerous conferences and leader of master classes in Europe, Japan and throughout the United States.
-She was a featured guest artist at the 1993, 1997, 2000 and 2003 International Women’s Brass Conferences and the 1998, 1999, 2001 International Trumpet Guild Conferences.
+Ms. Speziale has been an active participant in numerous conferences and leader of master classes in Europe, Japan and throughout the United States.
+She was a featured guest artist at the 1993, 1997, 2000, 2003, 2010 and 2014 International Women’s Brass Conferences and the 1998, 1999, 2001, 2014 and 2015 International Trumpet Guild Conferences.
 She has served as artist faculty at the 1998, 1999 and 2000 Summit Brass Mendez Institute, performing with Summit Brass, coaching ensembles, presenting master classes and conducting brass orchestral repertoire reading sessions.
-In 1999, she was one of six Americans (and the only woman) to be invited by the Tokyo International Music Festival to perform in its first Super World Orchestra.
-Ms. Speziale also served as adjudicator for the National Trumpet Competitions.
+She has adjudicated the Fischoff National Chamber Music, the International Women’s Brass Conference, International Trumpet Guild, Interlochen Concerto and National Trumpet Competitions.

 From 1979 to 2002 she was Adjunct Associate Professor at the University of Cincinnati College-Conservatory of Music, and was Professor of Music at Indiana University from 1999 to 2002.
 In 2001, she was appointed Professor of Trumpet and Brass Department Chair at the prestigious Shepherd School of Music at Rice University.
 While at Rice, she conducted the Rice Brass Choir, performed regularly with the Houston Grand Opera and frequently with the Houston Symphony Orchestra, Houston Ballet Orchestra and Houston Pops.

-In 2002 Ms. Speziale stepped down as President of the International Women’s Brass Conference and now serves on its Board of Directors, and hosted their 2000 conference at the College-Conservatory of Music in Cincinnati.
-She has served on Board of Directors of the Northern Kentucky Symphony Orchestra and on the editorial committee of the American Music Teacher, the official journal of the Music Teachers National Association.
-A member of the American Federation of Musicians, Ms. Speziale has served as secretary and on the board of the directors of Local #1 in Cincinnati, OH.
-She is a member of the International Trumpet Guild, Sigma Alpha Iota, Pi Kappa Lambda and Cincinnati MacDowell Society.
-She has won many awards and honors, including Leading Women in the Arts Award from the Greater Cincinnati Coalition of Women’s Organizations, the Outstanding Woman of the Year in Music Award from the Tampa Tribune and the Sigma Alpha Iota National Leadership award.
+In addition to serving as President of the International Women’s Brass Conference, she served on its Board of Directors, and hosted their 2000 conference at the College-Conservatory of Music in Cincinnati.
+She has served on the Board of Directors of the Northern Kentucky Symphony Orchestra, and on the editorial committee of the American Music Teacher, the official journal of the Music Teachers National Association.
+A member of the American Federation of Musicians, Ms. Speziale served as Secretary and on the Board of Directors of Local #1 in Cincinnati, OH.
+She is a member of the International Conference of Opera and Symphony Musicians, International Trumpet Guild, Pi Kappa Lambda and Cincinnati MacDowell Society.
+As a member of Sigma Alpha Iota, she has held the offices of Province President and Director of Instrumental Activities.
+She currently serves on the Board of Directors of the American Classical Music Hall of Fame and Emeritus Board of the International Women’s Brass Conference.